 Look at IKEA Canada.
-They avoided the standard hype.
+They avoided the standard hype, demonstrating true retail marketing innovation.
 They launched a campaign called “Assemble the World”.
 They built 18 national flags completely out of everyday home items like rugs, boxes, and soft toys.
 A red towel becomes the Canadian maple leaf.
 A blue cabinet and a yellow duster cover make the Swedish flag.

-It works because it connects with real people.
+It works because it connects with real people, making it one of the most engaging consumer campaigns.
 Think about an immigrant fan who wants to show national pride in a new country.
 Now they can do it using things from their own living room.

 Stop slapping your logo on things.